openshift/assisted-service/docs/enhancements/multi-rhel-fips.md

 the manifests or with success in which case assisted-service will assume the manifests were created and uploaded successfully.

+### API

+The new services would effectively wrap the existing `InstallConfigGenerator` interface.

+API call input:
+- common.Cluster json
+- install config
+- release image

+API call output:
+- Appropriate HTTP response
+- Error message if the call was not successful

+### Installer Cache

+The installer cache directory will be shared (as it's currently on the PV), but the installers used by the two runners will never overlap.

+### Packages

+The installer runners will be built with the required packages to run the installer in FIPS compliance mode.

 ### Open Questions

 1. What does the API look like for the runner containers?
 What data should be